Updated by Kate Santo

 bookingInfo property defines the size of the bookable time slots:

-In a workplace app where meeting rooms can be booked, each room is set up as a calendar user.
-This ensures that the same room can't be booked twice at the same time, for example.
+Each bookable room or space is set up as a calendar user.
+This ensures that the same room can't be booked twice at the same time.

 One of the key properties in a padoq is

 permittedPostTypes, which sets the types of posts members can create.
 Events, like bookings, are not permitted as default.
 The padoq admin needs to add events to the list of

 The process to create a booking is the same as the process to create a post.
 The user needs to be authenticated in the app, and the app needs to allow members to create posts overall and events in particular.

 Then, the createPost endpoint is called.
 It takes 2 parameters:

 name of the padoq to create the post in and